MaraRinn/StarfieldOutpostCompendium/Advanced Reactor Assembly Line.md

 As a stepping stone from *Industry from Scratch* to the Advanced Reactor Production chain, having the capacity to build normal reactors is useful.
 They produce a fixed 30 power which is great for those worlds where wind turbines and solar arrays are especially weak (airless worlds with dim light).

-This manufacturing system is based on shipping resources manually since the volume of production is so low.
-The steps taken to expand industry capacity in this section are necessary for the next section on Advance Reactor production.
+This manufacturing system is automated simply because schlepping around the starfield to pick up some parts here and other parts there is annoying enough without having to pick up feed stock from one planet and ship it to another.

 Recipe for Reactors: